Clean Cart Not Charging or Hitting? Fix It Now

 No LED light when plugged inBad cable or dead power sourceSwap cable, try wall adapter

-LED flashes then stopsBattery fully charged or port issueTry drawing — it may already be charged
+LED flashes then stopsBattery full or port issueTry drawing.
+It may already be charged.

-LED stays on but device still deadInternal battery fault (rare on authentic units)Contact us via support page
+LED stays on but device still deadInternal battery fault (rare on authentic units)Contact support

-1. Charge the device.
 The most common reason for no vapor is a dead battery.
-Plug it in for 15–20 minutes and try again.
-The 2G format contains thick oil that requires adequate battery power to heat.
+The Clean Carts 2G format contains thick liquid diamonds and live resin oil that requires adequate battery power to heat through the ceramic coil element.
+Plug it in for 15 to 20 minutes and try again.

-4. Warm the device slightly.
-If stored in cold temperatures (car in winter, cold room), the oil thickens and may not wick to the heating element.
-Hold the device in your hands for 1–2 minutes to bring it to room temperature.
+If stored in cold temperatures (a car in winter, a cold room, a garage), the oil thickens and may not wick to the heating element.
+Hold the device in your hands for 1 to 2 minutes to bring it to room temperature.
+Cannabis oil viscosity is directly affected by temperature.
+Liquid diamonds and live resin blends are thicker than standard distillate, which means they are more sensitive to cold.

 If LED Activates But No Vapor